cataseven/Google-Map-Card/README.md

 2. Add this repository URL:
    `https://github.com/cataseven/google-map-card`
 3. Choose "Lovelace" as the category and click **Add**
-4. Find "Google Map Person Card" in the HACS store and install
+4. Find "Google Map Card" in the HACS store and install
 5. Make sure it is loaded in `resources:` (HACS should do this automatically)

 ### Manual